jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: Started going through NetninjaUk's nodejs crash course and hoping to finish it within this week **Thoughts**: burnout is real should always remember that **Link**:

+### Day 48: November 11, 2020

+**Today's Progress**: Still on nodejs intro covered the file system and OS.
+Attended hashnode QA session and wrote 1 article **Thoughts**: I have 2 articles pending, moveon with nodejs, n remember to be on track **Link**: